madeleine31/climate-change-us/README.md

 Climate change in the United States

 ## Summary
-This project will analyze climate data from major U.S. cities, representing various regions, with two major goals.
-The first will be to create visualizations to convey to the public any patterns in the data.
-The second will be to explore regional differences to better understand local impacts of climate change.
-We will use data on temperature, precipitation, and wind speed from NOAA’a web site.
+This project will look at impacts of climate change in the U.S., specifically in terms of biodiversity, as evidenced by data from national parks.
+Currently, the focus is on Acadia National Park, Maine.

 ## Contribution
+Enhance our understanding of effects of climate change on biodiversity.
 Develop interesting visualizations to clearly communicate findings.
-Approaching climate data from a more local perspective may help to better understand how different communities have been impacted.

 ## Challenges
+How to approach statistical analysis of multiple overlapping vector layers?
 Many studies of climate change have already been conducted and there are a lot of great climate data visualizations out there.
-How will this project contribute something new?
+This project will attempt to contribute something new by creating visualizations and conducting statistical analyses to help answer questions regarding effects of climate change on species’ ranges.